 The Disney Park Pass System is open to guests with valid theme park admission.
 The number of park reservations guests can hold at one time varies as follows:

 - Disney Resort and other select hotel Guests with valid theme park admission may make reservations for their length of stay.
 (Select hotels include Walt Disney World Swan and Dolphin Hotels, Shades of Green Resort, Four Seasons Resort Orlando, and Disney Springs Resort Area Hotels.)

-- Walt Disney World Annual Passholders can make reservations for up to 3 days at a time (or for their length of stay if booked at a Disney Resort or select hotel).
+- Walt Disney World Annual Passholders can make reservations for up to 3 days at a time.
+Additionally, Annual Passholders can make reservations for their length of stay if booked at a Disney Resort or select hotel).

-- Existing ticket holders can make reservations for the number of days for which they have valid admission.
-(Note that sales of 2020 tickets and Resort hotel bookings will resume later in the summer of 2020 — an exact date has yet to be announced.
-Be advised that guests will be able to view theme park availability BEFORE making a ticket purchase.)
+- Theme Park Ticket Holders can make reservations for the number of days for which they have valid admission.
+(Be advised that guests are able to view theme park availability BEFORE making a ticket purchase.)

 Disney Park Pass System Step-By-Step

 Disney has provided the following steps-at-a-glance for this new system.